Welcome to Sri Balaji Society, Pune

 (d) No refund is permissible after thirty days of the commencement of the course.

 We are offering a few modules of SAP Training in our institutes, to a few selected students as an additional course for which a separate fee will be charged.
-This training will be provided by an external agency for a duration of 10-15 days and the fee for the same will be Rs.
-20,000/-.
+This training will be provided by an external agency for a duration of 10-15 days.
 Only Engineers and preferably, those pursuing Systems specialization are eligible for the course.
 Although subject to availability of the facilities the same may also be extended to other disciplines.

 A life time membership fee of Rs.
 25,000/- will be payable by each student.
 Payment of this amount will be payable as under :-